 - Torres Strait Islander reserve land

-- national parks in the Cape York Peninsula region.
+- national parks in the Cape York Peninsula region and on Moreton Island.

 Maps of transferable land